pranavgajera/Instaprice-Sprint2/README.md

 # InstaPrice

 A browser-based price tracker application where users can type in about a product and the application will respond with the price history of that specific product.
-User will also be allowed to make a post about a product to the public feeds where other users can view the post with more detailed price information about that perticular product.
+User will also be allowed to make a post about a product to the public feed where other users can view the post with more detailed price information about that particular product.

 ## Heroku Link: [https://instaprice-490.herokuapp.com/](https://instaprice-490.herokuapp.com/)
 # Setting up